howerj/libforth/readme.md

  - Levels of indentation
  - Exceptions to the formatting rules (like the case statement in libforth.c)
  - And much more.
+* Improve error handling by adding 'throw' and 'catch' to the virtual machine as both C functions callable within the confines of 'libforth.c' and as virtual machine instructions.
+* To fix the problem with a mismatching between C addresses and Forth addresses which currently exists all modes of addressing should be made to be relative, or fixed up by the **forth\_init**.
+Currently access to memory outside of the Forth address space can only be done by copying memory to and from the C and the Forth addresses spaces with words that accept real addresses (like **memory-copy**).
+ - Branches use relative addressing at the moment.
+ - Register values are either fixed up at initialization (as in the case of **stdin**, **stdout** and a few other pointers) or need fixing (like the variable stack pointer, return stack pointer the HERE pointer and more).
+ - How the constants are defined will need to be changed (this will be the most difficult thing to fix).

 ### Virtual Machine To-Do points